scalatra/scalatra/README.markdown

 2. `halt(Int)` and `halt(Int, String)` no longer call `response.sendError`.
    If you depend on this behavior for routing to web.xml error pages, call it explicitly and then call `halt()`, or override `halt`.

+3. `caughtThrowable` has been removed.
+The error block is now a partial function that pattern matches the exception.
+Replace this:

+       error { caughtThrowable.printStackTrace() }

+   With this:

+       error { case e => e.printStackTrace() }

 ### scalatra-2.0.0.M3 to scalatra-2.0.0.M4